tree

 Where should you park your bike?

-It should go without saying that whenever you park up, you lock up!
-But it’s often where you leave your bike that matters – for example, designated bike racks at public places such as train stations and shopping centres will usually be well-lit with lots of people passing by, which will put off thieves.
-However, as a cyclist, you’ll be all too aware that bike racks aren’t the norm everywhere, and it’s important that you do a bit of research before you set off somewhere new.
+Bike racks in public places (such as train stations and shopping centres) are usually well-lit with lots of people passing by.
+Busy locations will deter cunning bike thieves.
+However, as a cyclist, you’ll be all too aware that bicycle racks aren’t the norm everywhere.
+It’s important that you do a bit of research before you set off somewhere new.

 bike-chained